 Next head to Pendleton, where you don’t have to be a cowboy to appreciate the Western flavor of Prodigal Son Brewery and Pub.
 But out here, in the land of the Pendleton Round-Up and the Blue Mountains, you could start channeling Johnny Cash.
 Reach for A Beer Named Sue.

 In Milton-Freewater, visit Dragon’s Gate Brewery, a farmhouse brewery specializing in small-batch, Belgian-style ales brewed from estate-grown hops and naturally carbonated through a bottle conditioning process.

-New in 2017 is Side A Brewing in La Grande, located in the city’s historic firehouse.
-Be one of the first to taste the brewery’s brand-new batches and enjoy the upcoming back-alley beer garden.
+A historic firehouse is the one-of-a-kind setting for Side A Brewing in La Grande, serving small-batch beers in downtown.
+Peruse the adjacent museum and enjoy the upcoming back-alley beer garden.

 Further on, you might feel like the wild beauty of northeast Oregon wants to eat you for breakfast.
 The towering peaks of the Wallowa Mountains, pristine depths of Wallowa Lake and remote trails of Eagle Cap Wilderness demand your respect.
 Raise a glass to rugged individualism at Terminal Gravity Brewing in Enterprise.

 Back on I-84, you’ll find yourself steeped in Oregon’s past in historic Baker City.
 Reflect on the 19th-century settlers who passed by on the Oregon Trail at the National Historic Oregon Trail Interpretive Center, and learn about those who stayed to farm and build the charming town.
 End your own day at Barley Brown’s Brew Pub or Lefty’s Taphouse.